c64lib/copper64/README.md

 # Usage
 ## Using as KickAssembler library
-The concept of writing libraries for KickAssembler has been already roughly sketched in <https://maciejmalecki.github.io/blog/assembler-libraries>.
+The concept of writing libraries for KickAssembler has been already roughly sketched in my blog [post](https://maciejmalecki.github.io/blog/assembler-libraries).
 Copper64 is intended to be a library too.
 Copper64 requires other c64lib libraries such as common, chipset and text.

 ## Running examples
 As for now there are three example programs available that demonstrate capabilities of Copper64 library (all are placed in `examples` directory):
-* `e01-color-raster-bars.asm` - shows colorful raster bars using different combination of border, background and both while playing Noisy Pillars of Jeroen Tel in the background.
+* [`e01-color-raster-bars.asm`](https://github.com/c64lib/copper64/blob/master/examples/e01-color-raster-bars.asm) - shows colorful raster bars using different combination of border, background and both while playing Noisy Pillars of Jeroen Tel in the background.
-* `e02-screen-modes.asm` - shows several different screen modes mixed together.
+* [`e02-screen-modes.asm`](https://github.com/c64lib/copper64/blob/master/examples/e02-screen-modes.asm) - shows several different screen modes mixed together.
-* `e03-bitmap-demo.asm` - mixes regular text and hires bitmap modes while playing music and animating background.
+* [`e03-bitmap-demo.asm`](https://github.com/c64lib/copper64/blob/master/examples/e03-bitmap-demo.asm) - mixes regular text and hires bitmap modes while playing music and animating background.

 As library management system is not yet complete, you have to do several steps manually in order to be able to assembly and run examples.
 One possible approach is following:
 1. Create new directory and name it i.e.: `c64lib`